Defective Baby Seat Attorney

 When the child safety device works correctly, it can be a lifesaver.
 If manufactured poorly or it malfunctions, it could cause serious injury or wrongful death.

 Ehline Law Firm has the experience and tenacity to handle cases like this.
-Thus, we make sure car companies and seat manufacturers get held responsible for errors they make.
-Our compassionate team of attorneys is prepared to file a lawsuit against anyone.
+Thus, we make sure car companies and seat manufacturers get held responsible for the errors they make.
+Our compassionate team of attorneys is prepared to file a lawsuit against anyone who damaged you.

 So the maker of a negligent vehicle or child restraint device is not safe.
 Although we can’t entirely make up for your child’s injuries, we will do our best.
 Our staff will work to ensure that other families don’t have to suffer through the same grief.